-The leadership team at CMHA-CEI includes employees at the director and officer level.
+The Director Group at CMHA-CEI includes employees at the director and officer level.
 They are: The Chief Executive Officer, Chief Financial Officer, Chief Human Resource Officer, Chief Information Officer, Medical Director, Director of Quality, Customer Service and Recipient Rights, Director of Adult Mental Health Services, Director of Community Services for the Developmentally Disabled, Director of Families Forward, and the Director of Substance Abuse Services.
-The leadership team determines organizational strategy and thus is a key player in the creation of the QIP.
+The Director Group determines organizational strategy and thus is a key player in the creation of the QIP.
 Together with the QI team, they ensure alignment between performance improvement activities and CMHA-CEI's long term vision.
-The leadership team actively participates in implementation and evaluation of the QIP as outlined in the QIP plan.
+The Director Group actively participates in implementation and evaluation of the QIP as outlined in the QIP plan.